XCRI Knowledge Base

 MMU is a large and diverse institution.
 Information about courses is generated, updated and consumed by varied institutional stakeholders.
 New courses are proposed to the Centre for Academic Standards & Quality Enhancement.
 Once approval in principle is obtained for running the course, the External Relations department will be alerted so that it can be advertised "subject to full approval".
 An early entry will be made at this time in an Access database maintained within the External Relations department, which is used to populate the online prospectus and to produce the printed version.
 Full documentation will be produced in Microsoft Word describing the rationale, academic and resource dimensions of the course and its constituent units, which will be considered by a validation panel at an event held to scrutinise the course.
 When the course has been validated, the External Relations department will be informed and the course will be entered into the student records system so that it can receive applications and enrolments.

-When the XCRI@MMU project started, there was no common key between the Access Database of courses used for advertising, the documentation approved in validation and modification events, and the curriculum objects to which students applied and were enrolled in the student records system.
+When the project started, there was no common key between the Access Database of courses used for advertising, the documentation approved in validation and modification events, and the curriculum objects to which students applied and were enrolled in the student records system.
 Items could be matched by human intervention as, for instance, course leaders were aware of descriptions they had provided to marketing colleagues and could search by title on the web prospectus to confirm the descriptions were being used; they had copies of the documentation they had written for validation events; and knew how to look up applications and enrolment data for 'their' courses in the student records system.
 For undergraduate courses, UCAS codes helped the process of matching marketing, quality and enrolment representations of a course.
 For postgraduate and short courses, things were more challenging, which poses particular problems for aggregators such as the Greater Manchester Strategic Alliance.

 MMU's solution to this problem of islands of course information is to launch an Academic Database project that will deliver a definitive curriculum database together with the workflow routines to ensure that it is maintained by the right people in ways that adhere to quality requirements for scrutiny and audit trails.
-The XCRI@MMU mini project has served to demonstrate the need for the Academic Database project, and the critical importance of common identifiers for aggregating data gathered for different purposes.
+The mini project has served to demonstrate the need for the Academic Database project, and the critical importance of common identifiers for aggregating data gathered for different purposes.

 XCRI@MMU interim solution prior to academic database project